awsdocs/amazon-dynamodb-developer-guide/doc_source/transaction-apis-iam.md

 # Using IAM with DynamoDB Transactions<a name="transaction-apis-iam"></a>

 You can use AWS Identity and Access Management \(IAM\) to restrict the actions that transactional operations can perform in Amazon DynamoDB\.
-For more information about using IAM policies in DynamoDB, see [Using Identity\-Based Policies \(IAM Policies\) for Amazon DynamoDB](using-identity-based-policies.md)\.
+For more information about using IAM policies in DynamoDB, see [Using Identity\-Based Policies \(IAM Policies\) with Amazon DynamoDB](using-identity-based-policies.md)\.

 Permissions for `Put`, `Update`, `Delete`, and `Get` actions are governed by the permissions used for the underlying `PutItem`, `UpdateItem`, `DeleteItem`, and `GetItem` operations\.
 For the `ConditionCheck` action, you can use the `dynamodb:ConditionCheck` permission in IAM policies\.